wwwx3/CS50_CyberSecurity/A03_SecuringSystems/A03concepts.md

 Injected JavaScript executes **inside the trust context of a website**.

-(Note: In this case, the injected script contains an ad.)
+(Note: In this case, the injected script contains an advertisement.)

 ```html
 <script src="ad.js"></script>